cancerbits/cancerbits.github.io/README.md

 # cancerbits.github.io

-This is the lab homepage of the Integrative Analysis of Pediatric Cancer group at the Children's Cancer Research Institute in Vienna. https://cancerbits.github.io
+This is the lab homepage of the Developmental Cancer Genomics group at St. Anna Children's Cancer Research Institute (CCRI) in Vienna. https://cancerbits.github.io